muhammdsh/pokemon/README.md

   three shapes and animate the displayed widget accordingly.
   This page demonstrates the usage of animations in Flutter.

-- Drag and drop markdown and HTML files into Dillinger
 - Paginated List Page: The paginated list page displays a list of Pokémon.
   The pagination functionality is implemented using a custom widget that handles the pagination logic.